 When building a business, it is vital to surround yourself with the right people.
 In fact, key people in your organization can make or break your business.
 Hiring and screening people is a tough process and one that must be done with care, forethought, and vision for the future.
 The wrong people hired and placed into the wrong positions can cost you valuable time, money, and resources as you seek to correct their mistakes and strengthen areas of weakness that they bring to your organization.

 Conversely, hiring the right employee pays for itself in dividends.
 A valuable employee adds something to your work climate, bringing in a positive attitude, a good work ethic, and an investment in the future you are building together.
 They know that the smallest successes compound themselves as no action is too small to make a significant difference in the health and success of your organization.

 Knowing what a particular job entails in your organization---its duties, responsibilities, and expectations---will help you to accurately assess whether a candidate is qualified for the position or not.
-You will not only be able to assess an applicant's skills more efficiently, but you will be able to recruit the type of person that you truly want to fill that role in your organization.
+You will not only be able to assess an applicant's skills more efficiently, but you will be able to communicate better with employment agencies and recruit the type of person that you truly want to fill that role in your organization.